kwestin/code-to-cloud-workshop/README.md

 1. In the Panther Console, navigate to Build > Detections > Create New
 2. Select "Rule"
-3. Under "Basic" Info create enter a name for your new detection starting with your name.
-Example: "[YOUR NAME]'s New "
+3. Under "Basic Info" enter a name in the "Name" field your new detection starting with your name.
+Example: "[YOUR NAME]'s New GitHub Invite"
+4. Click "Next"
+5. Under "Log Types" type in "Okta" and select "Okta.SystemLog"
+6. Under "Set Alert Field" set the "Severity" to "Medium"